Methodology

 How pages are updated

-Important pages are reviewed for clarity, broken links, internal linking quality, and whether the assumptions still match the user problem the page is meant to solve.
+Important pages are reviewed for clarity, broken links, internal linking quality, whether the assumptions still match the user problem the page is meant to solve, and whether the related links still move the user toward a useful next step.
 Update stamps are added to support transparency.

 What the calculators do not promise